Gustavo-Blasius/Typescript/README.md

 # Typescript
- Repository for study in typescript
+ Repository for studies in typescript